 The entire lung fields should be visible from the apices down to the lateral costophrenic angles.

-a minimum of eight posterior ribs is visualised above the diaphragm
+- a minimum of eight posterior ribs are visualized above the diaphragm

 This projection can be very challenging in emergency situations; clear communication is the key to ensuring your patient gets the best image possible under the situation at hand.